 Maly Sayle’s book looks at middle age, divorce, dementia, living in a room surrounded by condoms and signing up to a dating website at the age of 56.
 Ever wanted a little insight into the lives of the Sayles?
-Buy Maly’s book on Amazon.
+Then buy Maly’s book here.

 Suddenly single at 56, with a whole heap of reality to deal with, Maly’s real life experience is weaved through the book.
-A story of heartbreak, Lizzie embarks on a journey many would struggle to cope with.
+It’s a story of heartbreak and hope.
 Maly’s resilience, along with some dark humour, makes this a compelling and incredibly relatable read for anyone who has been dealt a hand that was not part of life’s plan.

 To me, sex is equally about the mind as it is the body.
-To be honest, most of the time I fall in love, or lust with the persons mind, the body comes after, excuse the pun.
+To be honest, most of the time I fall in love, or lust with the person’s mind.
+The body comes after – if you’ll excuse the pun.

 Sexual confidence comes from within.
-If you feel confident about your body, you will feel sexually confident.
 There is no such thing as the perfect body.
 We all have imperfections, it’s about accepting them.
 We are all perfectly imperfect and all beautiful in our own way.
 It’s all about how we feel about ourselves that matters.
 Age is truly just a number, as cliché as that sounds.
-Saying that, give me an older woman anytime!

 Life is a journey full of twists and turns, some good, some bad, some unexpected.
 Sometimes relationships don’t work out how you expect them to.
 Sometimes we fall in love with people we’re not meant to, sometimes our partners do.

 These can be immensely traumatic times.
-One day you’re all cosied up on the sofa with your hubby, playing happy families and the next you’re scrolling through Tinder or standing in a bar with your girlfriends wondering what the hell happened.
+One day you’re all cozied up on the sofa with your partner, playing happy families and the next you’re scrolling through Tinder or standing in a bar with your girlfriends wondering what the hell happened.